UniMath/agda-unimath/src/foundation/iterated-cartesian-product-types.lagda.md

 We show that :

-- all these definitions are equivalent
+- all of these definitions are equivalent
 - iterated cartesian product of types is closed under permutations

 ## Definitions